 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

-10 free things to do on Oahu
+30 free things to do in Oahu

-When it comes to Hawaii vacations, they can be expensive!
-Getting to Hawaii, from anywhere, is going to be costly.
-The average hotel room in Hawaii is $264 per night, and we haven’t even talked about renting a car.
+Getting to Hawaii from anywhere is going to be costly.
+The average hotel room in Hawaii is currently over $400 per night, and we haven’t even talked about renting a car.
 (Hint, the Jeep is worth the extra money!)

 Fortunately, some of the best things to do in Hawaii are free.
 I’ve written a series about free things to do in Hawaii, and we’re moving on to the most popular island for tourism, Oahu.
 Once you’re finished, don’t forget to check out the rest of the series here: